AI vs Hand Restoration

 Most enquiries receive a response within 24 hours with a clear quote and expected turnaround.

 Hand restoration takes longer, but it allows each part of the photograph to be assessed individually.
-The aim is not to make an old image look artificially modern.
-It is to repair damage while preserving the character, likeness and tone of the original photograph.
+The objective is not artificial perfection.
+The objective is careful, believable repair that respects the original photographic record.

 Direct comparison